mikeizbicki/lab-sqlite-joins/README.md

 > **NOTE:**
 > If it's not clear why the LEFT JOIN above is equivalent to the NOT IN query,
 > that's okay.
-> I goofed up the explanation in class, and we'll cover this transformation again next week on Tuesday.
+> We will cover the relationship between outer joins and subqueries in detail in our next lecture.

 Notice when running the LEFT JOIN query you get the same results as you did when running the NOT IN query.
 These queries are 100% equivalent (by definition),